 What happens next?

-But with the UK under pressure to line up big-ticket trade deals for life after Brexit, American producers have clearly spotted an opportunity.
-So expect this issue to keep cropping up.
+With UK under pressure to line up big-ticket trade deals for life after Brexit, American producers have clearly spotted an opportunity.
+So expect this issue to continue dominating headlines over coming months.

 Julia frequently appears on radio and TV as a commentator on grocery retail and the politics of food and food sourcing, and has worked extensively on food authenticity and fraud issues.
 In 2013, she headed up The Grocer’s coverage of the horsemeat scandal.

 Prior to joining The Grocer in 2010, Julia was editor of New Media Markets, a trade publication for the TV industry.
 She started her career as a staff writer for The Legal 500 at publisher Legalease. @juliaglotz